-Paul Erdős famously (and naively) believed that every short and elegant mathematical statement has a short and elegant "proof from the book", and if humans tried hard enough, they would eventually find it.
-Kurt Gödel, on the other hand, meta-proved that there exist many short statements whose shortest possible proof is very long.
-It is very possible that the q-TSPP theorem does have a yet-to-be-found proof from the book, but it is just as possible that it does not, and while we are sure that the present proof is not the shortest-possible (there were lots of random choices in designing the proof), it may well be the case that the shortest-possible proof is still very long, and would still require heavy-duty computer calculations.
+The Book", and if humans tried hard enough, they would eventually find it.
+Kurt Gödel, on the other hand, metaproved that there exist many short and elegant statements whose shortest possible proof is very long.
+It is very possible that the q-TSPP theorem does have a yet-to-be-found proof from The Book, but it is just as possible that it does not, and while we are sure that the present proof is not the shortestpossible (there were lots of random choices in designing the proof), it may well be the case that the shortest-possible proof is still very long, and would still require heavy-duty computer calculations.